aadib12/Resume-Analyzer/README.md

 - Resume Parsing: Extracts text and key details from resumes.
 - Skill Assessment: Evaluates the presence and relevance of skills.
-- Feedback Generation: Provides suggestions for improving resume content.
+- ATS Score: Provides an ATS score according to the JD

 ## Prerequisites